manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Is there a provision for water purifier (say water pipe outlet and switch)?
 - Will you have to go out and carry Bisleri bottles yourself for drinking water?
 If yes, is there a shop nearby that delivers water?
 - Check how far is the nearest medical clinic?
+- In case you are a privacy focused person, confirm if the society/building has Mygate or other security system which tracks all your data.
 - Check if your owner/society will be okay with you having pet/s.
 - Ask how long it has been vacant before you.
 If it has been vacant for too long, there are usually a lot of small maintenance issues (like fused bulbs, clogged taps) in first few weeks.
 - Check traffic noise especially during rush hours.